-- Court Ordered Custody: The parent that a child actually lives with for the majority of the time is treated as the child's caretaker no matter which parent has legal custody under a court order.
+- 1. Court Ordered Custody: The parent that a child actually lives with for the majority of the time is treated as the child's caretaker no matter which parent has legal custody under a court order.
 The exception is when a child stays with a non-custodial parent as part of the parent's visitation rights and this visit lasts less than 180 days (see WAC 388-454-0015).
 Occasionally, you can use a court-ordered parenting plan to resolve questions about a child's residence or day-to-day care and control.
 For example, a parent named as the custodial parent in a "shared-parenting" plan (i.e., equal residential time with each parent) is the child's caretaker when this does not conflict with the child's actual circumstances. - 2.
 Dependency Orders: We can use a court order that places a child with a non-parental relative (e.g., a dependency order issued by a juvenile court) to show a caretaker relationship. - 3.
 When a tribal court is the child's guardian or custodian: A tribal court may be the legal guardian or custodian of a child and then assign a tribal member as the custodian.
 A tribal member who cares for a child in this circumstance may get TANF for the child even though the tribal member is not the guardian or custodian on the court papers. - 4.
-When an adult is acting in loco parentis: - Case law defines in loco parentis as "in the place of a parent". - An adult must have intentionally taken over the duties of a parent and be responsible for exercising the day-to-day care and control of the child for us to consider them acting in loco parentis.
+When an adult is acting in-In loco-Loco parentisParentis: - o Case law defines in In loco-Loco parentis Parentis as "in the place of a parent". - An adult must have intentionally taken over the duties of a parent and be responsible for exercising the day-to-day care and control of the child for us to consider them acting in-In loco-Loco parentis Parentis. - This includes unrelated adults and relative adults who are not eligible to receive TANF for a child due to the degree of relation (see Clarifying Information WAC 388-454-0010 #3). - The adult who is acting in In loco Loco parentis Parentis without court-ordered custody must do the following, - 1. passComplete a financial interview to determine eligibility of the child in care per WAC 388-400-0005, - 2.
+The child meets all of the criteria under WAC 388-400-0005, - 3.
+The care giver and all adults the age of 18 years or older, residing in the home must complete, sign and provide the department a background check authorization form a background check 09-653, and 14-436 form under WAC 388-454-0006. - 4.
+An adult who is acting In Loco Parentis must still assign rights to child support and cooperate with DCS.
+If there are safety concerns to the child or caregiver, CSD staff will share information on Good Cause from DCS with the caregiver.

-- This includes unrelated adults and relative adults who are not eligible to receive TANF for a child due to the degree of relation (see Clarifying Information - WAC 388-454-0010 #3). - The An_adult who is acting in loco parentis without court-ordered custody must pass a background check under WAC 388-454-0006 for the child to be eligible for TANF/SFA.
-If there is a background check on file that is less than 90 days old and the previous background check letter indicated "no record", a new one is not required. - An-adult who is acting in loco parentis must still assign rights to child support and cooperate with DCS.
+for the child to be eligible for TANF/SFA.
+If there is a background check on file that is less than 90 days old and the previous background check letter indicated "no record", a new one is not required.

+An adult who is acting in loco parentis must still assign rights to child support and cooperate with DCS.
 Reminder: Relatives who are not eligible to receive TANF for a child must follow the process for TANF In Loco Parentis caretakers for their TANF application on behalf of that child to be considered.